Fully probabilistic deep models for forward and inverse problems in parametric PDEs

 The \gls*{ELBO} obtained in this manner can also be derived using the Kullback–Leibler divergence between the posterior $p(\ubf, \z, \fbf|\r)$ and the variational approximation $q_\alpha(\ubf, \z, \fbf)$ to it.
 This link is especially evident in VAE literature \cite{kingma2019introduction}.
 A full derivation of our \gls*{PDDLVM} framework can be found in \ref{sec:KLDivELBO} where we show that our framework minimizes the KL divergence between the intractable posterior of our latent variable given the pseudo-observed residual $\r = \mathbf{0}$ and a tractable variational approximation in the form $D_{KL}( q_\alpha(\ubf, \z, \fbf)||p_\beta(\ubf,\z,\fbf|\r))$.
 Using the derived \gls*{ELBO}, we then seek

-We note that our $\alpha$ and $\beta$ networks (that parameterize $q_\alpha(\ubf | \z, \fbf)$ and $p_\beta(\z | \ubf, \fbf)$, respectively) have intuitive functionalities (see Fig.~\ref{fig:graph} for the graphical models).
-In particular, $\alpha$ network provides a \texttt{parameter-to-solution} (forward) map while the $\beta$ network provides a \texttt{solution-to-parameter} (inverse) map, both with associated uncertainty estimates.
+We note that the $\alpha$ and $\beta$ networks (which parameterize $q_\alpha(\ubf | \z, \fbf)$ and $p_\beta(\z | \ubf, \fbf)$, respectively) have intuitive functionalities (see Fig.~\ref{fig:graph} for the graphical models).
+In particular, the $\alpha$ network provides a \texttt{parameter-to-solution} (forward) map, while the $\beta$ network provides a \texttt{solution-to-parameter} (inverse) map, both with associated uncertainty estimates.
 Modern variational inference techniques rely on maximizing the lower bound $\cF(\alpha, \beta)$, instead of the true evidence $\log p(\r = \mathbf{0})$ to learn the parameters $(\alpha, \beta)$.
 To compute \eqref{eq:ELBO_without_data} we express the integral as an expectation and use Monte-Carlo approximation of this expectation.
 The $N$-sample Monte Carlo \gls*{ELBO} estimate of the gradient of $\cF(\alpha, \beta)$ can be obtained by sampling from $p(\z)$, $p(\fbf)$ and $q_\alpha(\ubf | \z, \fbf)$ (using the reparameterization trick~\cite{kingma2013auto}).
 For this, we rewrite \gls*{ELBO} \eqref{eq:ELBO_without_data} as a generic integral